 Frieder Knüpling, a German citizen, holds degrees in Mathematics and Physics from the Universities of Göttingen and Freiburg.
-He worked as a lecturer and research assistant at the University of Freiburg and several other colleges, until he received a PhD in Economics based on research into the econometric modelling of macroeconomic and financial data.
+He worked as a lecturer and research assistant at the University of Freiburg and several other colleges, until he received a PhD in Economics based on research into the econometric modeling of macroeconomic and financial data.
 From 1999 to 2002, he worked for Gerling-Konzern Globale Rückversicherungs-AG and its UK subsidiary, dealing with pricing and valuation.
 As at 2003, he headed the Corporate Actuarial & Treasury department of the Revios Group.
 In 2007, Frieder Knüpling has headed SCOR's Corporate Actuarial Department, reporting to the Chief Risk Officer.
 He was appointed Deputy Chief Risk Officer of SCOR in December 2008.
-In July 2010, he was appointed Deputy Chief Executive Officer of SCOR Group Executive Committee (Group Comex).
-On 1st October 2012, he was appointed Deputy Group Chief Risk Officer, reporting to Philippe Trainar and in January 2014, he was appointed Group Chief Risk Officer.
-Frieder Knüpling is a fellow of the Deutsche Aktuarvereinigung (DAV) and of the Chartered Enterprise Risk Analyst (CERA).
+In July 2010, he was appointed Deputy Chief Executive Officer of SCOR Global Life and member of the SCOR Group Executive Committee (Group Comex).
+On 1st October 2012, he was appointed Deputy Group Chief Risk Officer and on 17 January 2014, he was appointed Group Chief Risk Officer.
+Frieder Knüpling is a fellow of the Deutsche Aktuarvereinigung (DAV) and a Chartered Enterprise Risk Analyst (CERA).